KGabriel26/CIT-115-Python1/README.md

-Uploaded Python 1 coding assignments to my repository.
+Python 1 CIT 115 Spring Course 2025 Assignments
+All assignments from the course are included in this file.